Rahul-Sharma-Github/Rahul-Sharma-Github/README.md

 - Clean Architecture with GetX State Management Microframework
-- Firebase Backend Integration with Authentication & Firebase Firestore Database -and also with NodeJS Custom Backend API with ExpressJs, MongoDB with mongoose etc.
+- Firebase Backend Integration with Authentication & Firebase Firestore Database
+- and also with NodeJS Custom Backend API with ExpressJs, MongoDB with mongoose etc.
 #
 #
 ### Ongoing Flutter App Project =>